Emergency Fire Response and Evacuation Plan

 Section 2: The Three Zone Concept

 It is very important that you know which zone you live in.
 Since our roads determine the zones and are more or less permanent fixtures, once you know your zone number it will be good as long as we use this protocol.
-Lists of the three zones and the residents in them are in Section 10.
+A map of the three zones is at the end of Section 9.

 Section 3: The Importance of Knowing Your Firewise Zone